unterstrich-kolkhoz/manifesto/README.md

 ## A personal word about diversity

-We value diversity of experience, whatever that means.
+We value diversity of experience, whatever that means to you.
 Just know that, whoever you are, you are supposed to feel welcome with us.
 If you don’t, tell the powers that be of the kolkhoz: we will try to remedy any issues you have as soon as you have them!